91ajames/Topaz-Offline-Download-Server/README.md

 If the certificate is not installed in Trusted Root Certification Authorities, TLS fails with unknown CA and model download detection is disabled.
 No certificate pinning was observed during testing.

-Update the script at a later time.
+Update the script once finished. v7.0.0

 ---